10 'Udderly' Fascinating Facts About Cows

 3. COWS HAVE COMPLICATED DIGESTIVE SYSTEMS.

-Cows' stomachs are made up of four pouches—the reticulum, the rumen, the omasum, and the abomasum—each serving a specific purpose.
-Cows barely chew their food before it enters the first and largest part of the stomach called the rumen.
+Cow stomachs are made up of four pouches—the reticulum, the rumen, the omasum, and the abomasum—each serving a specific purpose.
+Cows barely chew their food before it enters the rumen, the first and largest part of the stomach.
 Once the rumen is full, the cow lies down and the reticulum—which is made of muscle and is connected to the rumen so food and water can easily pass back and forth—pushes the unchewed food back up the esophagus and into the mouth.
 After re-chewing, or rumination, the food eventually passes through the omasum.
 The omasum filters out the water and gives the bacteria in the rumen more time to break down the food and take in more nutrients.
 Finally, the food enters the abomasum, which functions similar to a human stomach.

 4. THERE ARE SURROGATE COWS.